-As can be seen in the overall structure of the OMS curriculum, the teaching and learning in the OMS curriculum can be divided into two distinct areas, clinical education, and clinical training.
+As can be seen in the overall structure of the OMS curriculum, the teaching and learning in the OMS curriculum can be divided into two distinct areas, clinical education and clinical training.

 Clinical education is delivered in planned learning experiences.
-These learning experiences are taught within the regional training centres and delivered through demonstrations, tutorials, lectures, seminars, literature reviews, web cases and are directed towards self-learning.
+These learning experiences are taught within the regional training centres and are delivered by means of demonstrations, tutorials, lectures, seminars, literature review, web-cases and are directed towards self-learning.